alessandroRoaro/Mosaic/README.md

 ### To Implement yourself: (in the "src/main/java" source tree)

-Take a look at the  ai.cogmission.mosaic.refimpl.javafx.MosaicPane.java or  ai.cogmission.mosaic.refimpl.pivot.MosaicPane.java file for reference on how to implement your own container that can be managed by the Mosaic Engine.
+Take a look at the  ai.cogmission.mosaic.refimpl.MosaicPane.java or  ai.cogmission.mosaic.refimpl.pivot.MosaicPane.java file for reference on how to implement your own container that can be managed by the Mosaic Engine.

 **Better instructions are on the way... (we need your help!)**